julian-klode/lingolang/docs/basics.md

     type T OtherNamedType
     ```

-    A named type is a mostly distinct type from the underlying type - an
+    Named types are mostly distinct from their underlying types, so you cannot
-    explicit conversion is required to use them, at least in most cases: In some cases,
-    like if the underlying type is a number, some operators like `+` do work on them.
+    assign them to each other, but some operators like `+` do work on objects of
+    named types with an underlying numerical type (so you could add two `T` in the example above).

-Maps, slices, and channels are mostly reference types (or rather, structs containing pointers)
-but all other types are passed by value.
-Especially arrays are copied entirely when passed around,
+Maps, slices, and channels are reference-like types - they essentially are structs containing pointers.
+Other types are passed by value (copied), including arrays (which have a fixed length and are copied).
-instead of just copying the pointer, like C does.

 ##### Constants

-Go has untyped literals and constants.
+Go has "untyped" literals and constants.

 ```
     1    // untyped integer literal
     const foo = 1 // untyped integer constant
     const foo int = 1 // int constant
 ```

 Untyped values are classified into the following categories: `UntypedBool`, `UntypedInt`, `UntypedRune`, `UntypedFloat`, `UntypedComplex`, `UntypedString`, and `UntypedNil` (Go calls them _basic kinds_, other basic kinds are available for the concrete types like `uint8`).
 An untyped value can be assigned to a named type derived from a base type; for example: